-You probably think that documentation needs just a token of importance, but believe it or not, it’s one of the best ways to let the product talk to your users and solve all queries as per their convenience.
+You probably think that documentation needs just a token of importance, but believe it or not, it’s one of the best ways to let the product talk to your users and solve all queries at their convenience.

 How to Plan, Write, and Deliver Technical Documentation that Works in 6 Simple Steps!